bongoambassador/starter-academic/content/publication/on-subthreshold-ionization-of-helium-droplets-ejection-of-he-and-the-role-of-anions/index.md

 ---
-title: "On subthreshold ionization of helium droplets, ejection of He^+, and the role of anions "
+title: "On subthreshold ionization of helium droplets, ejection of He<sup>+</sup>, and the role of anions "
 publication_types:
   - "2"